 Read also: Be Thrifty Now to Thrive in Your 30s

-When starting off with a budget, the simpler you keep it, the more likely you are to stick to it.
+Start off by monitoring your day to day expenses, and subsequently start to add things like your insurance premiums, utility bills, parents’ allowance, etc..
 There are plenty of apps available in the market that can help you plan your monthly expenses.
 Gone are the days of pens and papers.
 With these apps, you can track your expenditure on the go, and make sure you don’t overspend.
 If you do nothing else, just get one of these apps and start using it.

 When you’re just starting out your professional career, your financial obligations are lesser and as such, is the ideal time to increase your savings.
 The first thing to do when you start working is to open a high-interest savings account.
 It’s important to make sure any savings you have isn’t sitting idle.